Keeping track…

 • Crowquill drawing nib in a Tachikawa holder with a cap.
 I keep this not for doing pen and ink drawings because transporting ink and using it in plein aire settings is too difficult, but sometimes I like to use a drawing nib to get fine lines with watercolor.
 I will fill the nib from a brush and draw with the watercolor wash I’ve mixed rather than with ink.
 This saves me from having to carry a very fine brush for calligraphic linework I will sometimes need do at the end of watercolor landscape sketches if there are fine lines needed, like telephone wires, window panes, signage or boat rigging.

 This pack is sufficient for my sketching needs and I can carry it in the small of my back while walking but easily bring it to the front and access my drawing materials immediately.
 I can also still wear a backpack for other items like a jacket, water bottle, binoculars, wallet etc. Why was that workshop instructor so reluctant to tell people he was using an inexpensive nurse’s fanny pack to carry his sketching essentials?
 Maybe he was concerned that the links wouldn’t be stable and people wouldn’t be able to find exactly the pack he uses anymore.
 Who knows?
 Suffice it to say that if the exact version I link to above becomes unavailable, that there will always be other nurse fanny packs available that are similar because nurses are not going to stop carrying all that stuff around and clearly these little packs are what they need to do their very important jobs.
+Lucky for me they make for perfect field sketching kits as well!

 Who Uses Pens With Nibs and Bottles of Ink Anymore?